CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

     for i, drop in ipairs(drops) do
         drop.y = drop.y - (drop.speed * dt)

-        if drop.y < 0 then -- Remove dropss when they pass off the screen table.remove(drops, i)
+        if drop.y < 0 then -- Remove drops when they pass off the screen table.remove(drops, i)
         end
     end